 Bahama Village has the amazing distinction of housing more same sex couples living together than 97.7% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Bahama Village neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Bahama Village neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Bahama Village neighborhood has more Romanian and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.7% of this neighborhood's residents have Romanian ancestry and 3.2% have Iranian ancestry.